 Keep your device with you and physically secured.

 - Keep your devices close rather than leaving them behind in hotel rooms.
-Do not leave your devices unattended.
-Even hotel safes are not secure!
+Do not leave your devices unattended, although hotel safes are acceptable, including hotel room safes.

 - Be discreet.
 For example, if possible, do not use an obvious laptop storage bag, as these may make you a more obvious target.